Reflections of a Roving Doctor

 MEXICO CITY

 It took nearly a day of flying, and despite all my drama and whining, I had finally made it.
 I was in Mexico City (CDMX) – in friggin Mexico, in friggin Latin America!
-Whilst I could hardly believe it, I brushed off the impending wave of exhilaration without a second thought – I had a full day ahead of me and I couldn’t afford to waste any time at the airport.
+Whilst I could hardly believe it, I brushed off the impending wave of exhilaration without a second thought – I had a full day ahead of me, and I couldn’t afford to waste any time at the airport.

-My Spanish had improved quite a lot during the years, but I was by far nowhere near fluent and felt much like the reversed version of Sofía Vergara.
-I had never really learnt it – it just happened.
+My Spanish had improved quite a lot over the years, but I was by far nowhere near fluent and felt much like the reversed version of Sofía Vergara.
+I had never really learned it – it just happened.
 It was me breaking and modifying Italian in a way that sounded quite Spanish-like only to be corrected by native speakers and subsequently remembering the new rules.
 It was mostly memory work for me – not ideal when trying to learn a language with eighteen tenses!
 “Eight months of this oughtta do it!”
 I thought to myself.

 Riding Around